terascope/teraslice/docs/packages/ts-transforms/operations.md

 ```

 ### extraction
 This is the core transform class used to extract data from incoming records.
-If nothing can be extracted then null is returned, however if `mutate` is set to true then it will at minimum return the data it was given.
-Please take note of the mutate setting listed below on how it could change depending if it is used as a post_process
+A new object containing all succesful extractions will be returned.
+If nothing can be extracted then null is returned.

 Simple Extraction:
 ```ts